-We define family engagement as the collaboration between families and schools that drives student achievement.
+We define family engagement as the collaboration between families and educators that accelerates student learning.
 A strong body of research shows that students do better in school and in life when their parents are engaged in their education.
-Teachers are only with children an average 14% of their time, so it is essential that families reinforce messages about learning outside of school.

-The most important roles parents play in their children’s success include having high expectations, constantly reinforcing the value of education, monitoring performance and holding children accountable, supporting learning, guiding children through important decisions, and advocating for them.
+Through this work, Flamboyan aims to help families play the five most important research-backed roles that drive student success.
+The roles parents play in their children’s success are: setting high expectations, monitoring performance and holding children accountable, supporting learning at home, guiding children’s education through college, and advocating for them.